MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-301.md

 2. The app will capture the dictation and send it to the Azure Translator Text API.
 3. The translation result will be displayed in a simple UI group in the Unity Scene.

-This course will teach you how to get the results from the translator service into a Unity-based sample application.
+This course will teach you how to get the results from the Translator Service into a Unity-based sample application.
 It will be up to you to apply these concepts to a custom application you might be building.

 ## Device support